csolem/netex-cen-git-workflow/PITCHME.md

 git push --set-upstream origin journey_frequency_group_id_constraint_check
 ```
 This allows other to follow your work.
-If the laptop is run over by a car, the work will not be lost if changes were commited and pushed.
+If the laptop dies, the work will not be lost if changes were commited and pushed.

 ---